harsh-1o/Silent-Horror/README.md

 🐞 Debugging: Fixed performance, collision, and audio bugs.

 This wasn’t just a coding project—it was a prompt-powered adventure 🚀 that proved how creative AI prompting can supercharge learning and make development way more fun 😄.

+# How to Run Locally:

+Download the Code:

+Option 1 (Git Clone): If you have Git installed, open your terminal or command prompt and run: git clone [YOUR_REPOSITORY_URL_HERE] cd silent-horror-game # Or whatever your repo name is

+Option 2 (Direct Download): Go to the GitHub repository page, click the green "Code" button, and select "Download ZIP."
+Once downloaded, extract the ZIP file to your desired location.

+Open in Browser: Navigate to the folder where you cloned or extracted the game files.
+Locate the Silent_Horror.html file (or src/Silent_Horror.html if you put the main file in a src folder) and simply double-click it.
+Your default web browser will open the game.